 This standard is particularly concerned with the calibration of axial load machines as the procedures for their calibration are generally more complex.
 The calibration of rotating bending and torsional fatigue testing machines can usually be satisfied simply by direct measurements of the effective test piece length and by direct verification of the applied force or displacement.

-The composition of the Committee responsible for the formulation of this standard is given in Annex A
+The composition of the Committee responsible for the formulation of this standard is given in Annex A.

-In reporting the result of a test or analysis made in accordance with this standard, is to be rounded off, it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+In reporting the result of a test or analysis made in accordance with this standard, if the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 'Rules for rounding off numerical values (second revision)'.

 Indian Standard